gwu-libraries/fine-waiver-alma/README.md

 ## Instructions for Use

-Once `config.yml` has been updated, run the script from command line as follows:
+Once `config.yml` has been updated, run the script from the command line as follows:
 <pre>
 python batch-waiver.py <i>institution_name</i> [test]
 </pre>